FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-similar-products.md

 ## Overview
 With the `ff-similar-products` element, you can display a record-list of products which are similar to another product.

+> Important
+>
-**IMPORTANT** [fieldRoles](/documentation/4.x/field-roles) have to be [defined](/documentation/3.0/field-roles)
-first in order for `ff-recommendation` to work.
+> [Field roles](/documentation/4.x/field-roles) have to be defined first in order for `ff-similar-products` to work.

-In this element, you should use a `ff-record-list` to let the `ff-similar-products` inject the records returned from the similar-products service.
+In this element, you should use a `ff-record-list` to let the `ff-similar-products` inject the records returned from the similar-products API.

 ```html
 <ff-similar-products>